Biochemistry MBiol, BSc

 It will be considered alongside A-levels and may attract an alternative offer in addition to the standard offer.
 If you are taking A-levels, this would be a 1 grade drop from the standard offer.
 For example an A in one of the above qualifications with AAB at A-level (MBiol applicants).

 GCSE: Grade 6 (B) or above at GCSE maths and Grade 4 (C) or above at GCSE English.
-The Faculty of Biological Sciences will accept Level 2 Functional Skills English in lieu of GCSE English.
+The Faculty of Biological Sciences will accept Level 2 Functional Skills as equivalent to C/4 in GCSE English.

 Alternative qualification